Traveling with kids means also making sure that they learn more about the world around them.

-Fact #1: When poaching a Gibbon, what they are aiming on capturing are the babies.
+Fact #1: When poaching a Gibbon, what they are aiming at capturing are the babies.
 A baby gibbon for the first 2 years of his life lives attached to his/her mother.
 As a result, to catch the baby they kill the mother.
 Unfortunately once the mother falls from the tree, the baby ends up dying as well.
 So to capture one baby, who knows how many they end up killing before!

 Fact #2: Once these babies reach sexual maturity at 6 or 7 years old, they develop large canines and become aggressive.
-This is the age when they are usually beaten, abandoned, killed or have their teeth removed and are confined to a cage.
+This is the age when they are usually beaten, abandoned, killed, or have their teeth removed and are confined to a cage.
 The owner will then move on to a new baby that will be easier to handle with tourists.

 What happens at the Gibbon Rehabilitation Project

 When a gibbon comes to the Gibbon Rehabilitation Project it receives a medical check.
 It undergoes blood tests for various diseases and is then placed in a quarantine area.

 Before gibbons are ready for release, they are put through a long rehabilitation program.
 This involves putting them through a series of environments.
 The goal is to encourage natural behaviors.
 This provides them with the opportunity to practice brachiating, eating natural foods, and having minimum contact with humans.